 Now He was telling them a parable to show that at all times they ought to pray and not to lose heart,Luke 18:1(NASB)

-In his gospel, Luke was seeking to convey the absolute necessity and the imperative demand for men to pray at all times; to remain in constant communion with the Lord and not to lose hope or to give up, but rather, to live in a attitude of prayer moment by moment, in order to maintain ongoing contact with our almighty God.
+In his Gospel, Luke was seeking to convey the absolute necessity and the imperative demand for men to pray at all times, to remain in constant communion with the Lord, and not to lose hope or to give up, but rather, to live in an attitude of prayer, moment by moment, in order to maintain ongoing contact with our Almighty God.

-Loving Father, help me I pray to remain clean before You in thought, word and deed so that I may maintain that attitude of unbroken communion with You - in Jesus name I pray, AMEN.
+Loving Father, help me, I pray, to remain clean before You in thought, word, and deed, so that I may maintain that attitude of unbroken communion with You.
+In Jesus' name, AMEN.